There are a number of optional modifiers that can be included in

 automatically discerns what variables each block is capable of

 setting.
-Then, when it is running the interview, if it encounters an
+Then, when it is evaluating the interview logic, if it

-undefined variable it goes through all the blocks that are capable of
+encounters an undefined variable it goes through all the blocks that

-defining the variable.
-As discussed above, if there are multiple
+are capable of defining the variable.
+As discussed above, if there

-blocks that are capable of defining a variable, it tries the ones that
+are multiple blocks that are capable of defining a variable, it tries

 supersedes modifier alters that order.